NEWS

 Qatar praised the agreement as an encouraging development in efforts to establish sustainable peace in the region.

-“This ceasefire represents a positive and constructive step toward ending hostilities and fostering stability in eastern DRC,” a Qatari official stated.
+“This ceasefire represents a positive and constructive step toward ending hostilities and fostering stability in eastern DRC,”xa0a Qatari official stated.

 High-Level Talks in Doha Pave the Way